adtork/Jeremy-Azure-lab/Catalyst8000v-SD-WAN/readme.md

 **Important- To onboard the 8ks, generate a bootstrap config in vManage and include the certificate.
 Change the file name to "ciscosdwan_cloud_init" and make sure it's a .cfg.
 Transfer the .cfg to the 8k.**

 **Change the 8k from autonomous mode to controller mode.
-Confirm the change and then no to the init file.
 The 8k will reboot at this time.**
 <pre lang="...">
 controller-mode enable
 </pre>